benmeller/security-journey/src/content/blog/htb-starting-point/tier-2.md

 **Task 9**
 Submit root flag

 In vi, we can get a shell by `:sh`.
-Doing so after opening the file with sudo gives us a root shell
+Doing so after opening the file with sudo gives us a root shell.

 ```bash
 postgres@vaccine$ sudo vi /etc/postgresql/11/main/pg_hba.conf